leboff/scriptingdx-dreamhouse/README.md

 }
 ```

-To create the scratch org, type the following command in the CLI:
+To create the scratch org, set it as your default, and give it an alias, type this CLI command:

-    sfdx force:org:create -s -f config/workspace-scratch-def.json
+    sfdx force:org:create -s -f config/workspace-scratch-def.json -a "default scratch org"

 In less than a minute, the command should complete.
 You’ll get two items in the output: the Org ID and the username.